OneOffTech/ansible-role-vpn/README.md

 The VPN role is able to set up a containerized VPN on the host system.
 It supports openvpn for now.

+The VPN can be used to relay all traffic, see the `openvpn_route_traffic` option below.

 For automatically generating new certificates for your users, look into the [Certman](https://github.com/OneOffTech/openvpn-certman) Project.

 Requirements